 Some of the personal branding initiatives we’ve seen making a significant difference to how a candidate is perceived include:

 - Authoring a personal blog, which is the most obvious step.
 For example, you could blog about insights and experiences from your own personal activities, or conferences you attended.
 Perhaps you could even submit content to marketing publications such as StopPress.

 - Attending and contributing to conferences.
 This is not only a way to learn, but also to network.
 If you can get to a point where you are a speaker, this will help establish credibility for yourself within the industry.

 - Having a strong social media presence - this is the glue that connects your brand to the world.
-Use channels such as Twitter, LinkedIn and even Facebook to interact with others and to share your content.
+Use channels such as Twitter, LinkedIn and Facebook to interact with others and to share your content.
 To get the most out of these channels it’s important to limit the amount of broadcasting you do, and to instead interact with content from other people and actively work on growing your network.
-Lastly, we’re sure it goes without saying, but always ensure that anything that could even be considered as negative on your social media profiles is removed or not publically visible.
+Lastly, we’re sure it goes without saying, but always ensure that anything that could even be considered as negative on your social media profiles is removed or not publicly visible.